isomerpages/govtech-gobusiness-main/pages/epjs/redesign-jobs/security-productivity-initiative.md

 ### Implement job redesign to create quality and meaningful careers in the Security Industry

 The Security Productivity Initiative (SPI) was introduced in September 2017 as part of WSG's efforts to support the Security Industry Transformation Map (ITM).
-With a structured Job Redesign (JR) Framework, the SPI aims to guide and support security organisations in workforce transformation through job redesign and human capital development.<br><br>As the Security Industry transforms itself to deliver advanced services through adopting technology and better security outcomes, the SPI will further encourage security organisations to develop your security personnel, as well as create better and quality jobs to sustain the changes in your business operations.
+With a structured Job Redesign (JR) Framework, the SPI aims to guide and support security organisations in workforce transformation through job redesign and human capital development.

+As the Security Industry transforms itself to deliver advanced services through adopting technology and better security outcomes, the SPI will further encourage security organisations to develop your security personnel, as well as create better and quality jobs to sustain the changes in your business operations.

 ---